-- 13) For the following methods of coursework, the 3-working weeks turnaround does not apply: - Final Online Assessments (these are scheduled in the Exams and Assessment Diet); - Final summative coursework (usually scheduled for submission in the Exams and Assessment Diet), including credit-bearing assessment consisting of a single piece of summative coursework; - Large-scale projects and dissertations. - 14) These exemptions are made in recognition of the need to ensure that there is sufficient time for due processes of marking, moderation, consideration of results by Course Assessment Boards and ratification by Progression Boards, and then release of results. - 15) In the case of all such exclusions, the following must, however, be applied across all modes and locations: - students should be made aware of the timing (ie return dates), format and use of feedback on all coursework to which the three working weeks policy does not apply;
+- 13) For the following methods of coursework, the 3-working weeks turnaround does not apply: - Final online assessments for Heriot-Watt Online courses/programmes; - final summative coursework, including credit-bearing assessment consisting of a single piece of summative coursework; - large-scale projects and dissertations. - 14) These exemptions are made in recognition of the need to ensure that there is sufficient time for due processes of marking, moderation, consideration of results by Course Assessment Boards and ratification by Progression Boards, and then release of results. - 15) In the case of all such exclusions, the following must, however, be applied across all modes and locations: - students should be made aware of the timing (ie return dates), format and use of feedback on all coursework to which the three working weeks policy does not apply; - generic, timely whole cohort feedback (ie without marks/grades) should be provided in advance of release of results and associated feedback (see paragraph 8) below); this is particularly important if there is likely to be a significant period of time between submission of the coursework and results being ratified by a Course Assessment Board and Progression Board and then released to students;

-- generic, timely whole cohort feedback (ie without marks/grades) should be provided in advance of release of results and associated feedback (see paragraph 17) below); this is particularly important if there is likely to be a significant period of time between submission of the coursework and results being ratified by a Course Assessment Board and Progression Board and then released to students; - formative assessment and formative feedback should be provided in advance of all forms of final, summative coursework, including those specified in paragraph 13) above; the three-working week turnaround applies to feedback on all formative assessment, irrespective of the form of final, summative assessment - 16) Each School can determine the most appropriate method of providing generic, timely whole cohort feedback for the exempted methods of coursework listed in paragraph 13), depending on the discipline, cohort size, level and mode of study.
+- formative assessment and formative feedback should be provided in advance of all forms of final, summative coursework, including those specified in paragraph 6) above; the three-working week turnaround applies to feedback on all formative assessment, irrespective of the form of final, summative assessment - 16) Each School can determine the most appropriate method of providing generic, timely whole cohort feedback for the exempted methods of coursework listed in paragraph 6), depending on the discipline, cohort size, level and mode of study.
 Each School should inform students (eg handbook, statement on Course VLE site) of the timeframe and methods used to provide feedback on coursework to which the three-working-week turnaround does not apply. - 17) Examples include the following: - Workshops timetabled in the next semester to go through overall cohort performance and overall learning points; this is particularly relevant for core courses; - Provision of feedback through generic commentary for all students, highlighting learning points, posted on the University's VLE or other University-approved means of communicating with students, or where relevant members of academic staff have an opportunity to provide group feedback.